-We give you a summary of the new features and enhancements of the Debian 12 Bookworm (upcoming) release.
+We give you a summary of the new features and enhancements of the Debian 12 Bookworm release.

+Debian 12 was released on June 10, 2023, after more than a year of development.
 This release comes with several new features and improvements, making it an exciting release for Debian enthusiasts.
 In this article, we will discuss the best new features of Debian 12 Bookworm and how they can benefit users.

 Let’s take a look.